shawnleftwich/documentation/brokers/webhook.md

 # Invoice Webhook

-When a carrier invoice is approved, processed, or marked as an exception we can POST a JSON payload to an endpoint that you provide us.
+When a carrier invoice is approved or marked as an exception we can POST a JSON payload to an endpoint that you provide us.
 If you would like us to authenticate the endpoint you should add a token to the URL you provide us and verify that is correct.